• Skip to content

 Play ideas for encouraging newborn cognitive development

-Here are some play ideas to get you going:
+Here are play ideas to get you going:

 • Talk to your baby often, hold your baby, and make eye contact.

 • Read with your baby, recite nursery rhymes, or sing songs.
-Repeating the same song, rhyme or story isn’t boring for babies – repetition is one of the ways they learn.
+Repeating the same song, rhyme or story is great for babies, because repetition is one of the ways they learn.

 • Make faces with your baby.
 This is a game you can play together from birth.
 If you stick out your tongue or make an ‘O’ with your lips, some babies can do the same.